The OxHS Resource Centre will reopen, By Appointment Only, on Tuesday, August 3, 2021.

-Our Resource Centre offices are in the same foreground buildings (shown right) as the Oxford County Archives.
-The house was originally the Governor’s House of the Old Oxford County Jail; was extensively renovated between 2009 and 2012 and a new annex added on its left.
+Our Resource Centre offices are located in the same building as the Oxford County Archives and the Woodstock Branch of Ontario Ancestors.
+The building was originally the Governor’s House of the Old Oxford County Jail.
+It was extensively renovated between 2009 and 2012 and a new annex added to the left of the original building.

 The mailing address is: